 Programme Aim:

 The programme aims to create a source of Coach Developers who can positively impact coach development and coaching practice in Wales.
-Ultimately the aim is to best support coaches who are well placed to meet the needs and orchestrate positive experiences for participants and athletes across the breadth of coaching contexts in Wales.
+Ultimately, the aim is to best support coaches who are well placed to meet the needs and orchestrate positive experiences for participants and athletes across the breadth of coaching contexts in Wales.

 Programme Content: